premdub/crontab/README.md

 Within crontab :
--data pull down from an API once a day (@ 18:15 military time) -data pull down every Sunday night at 10:00pm (or 22:00 military time) -data pull down at the end of every quarter.
+-data pull down from an API once a day @ 08:00 pm (@ 20:00 military time) -data pull down every Sunday night at 10:00pm (or 22:00 military time) -data pull down at the end of every quarter.